clear-route/forge/docs/product/memory-system.md

 ---

-## Overview
+## Product Vision

-The Memory System manages conversation history, ensuring the agent has access to relevant context while staying within token limits.
-It implements intelligent pruning strategies, maintains message integrity, and provides tools for users to understand and control what the agent remembers.
+Enable developers to have extended, productive coding sessions with the AI agent by automatically managing conversation history, ensuring the agent always has access to relevant context while optimizing for cost and performance.
+Users should never worry about context limits or manually managing what the agent remembers.

+**Strategic Alignment:** Supports Forge's mission to be a reliable, long-term coding partner by maintaining conversation continuity across complex, multi-hour development sessions.

 ---